Neil L. Andersen: LDS Church service

 Andersen was president of the church's France Bordeaux Mission from 1989 to 1992.
 In 1993, he was called as a general authority and member of the First Quorum of the Seventy.
-As a general authority, he has been the assistant executive director of the Priesthood Department.
-He has also been in the presidencies of the church's Utah North, Utah South, North America Southwest, North America Northeast, and Europe West areas.
-He also served as president of the Brazil South Area.
-Andersen was the executive director of the Church Audiovisual Department and managed the development of the film The Testaments of One Fold and One Shepherd and supervised the launch of the website Mormon.org.
+As a general authority Seventy, he served as the assistant executive director of the Priesthood Department.
+He also served in the presidencies of the church's Utah North, Utah South, North America Southwest, North America Northeast, and Europe West areas, and as president of the Brazil South Area.
+In addition, he was the executive director of the Church Audiovisual Department; in that position, he managed the development of the film The Testaments: Of One Fold and One Shepherd and supervised the launch of the website Mormon.org.
 From 1997 to 2001, Andersen was a member of the general presidency of the church's Sunday School.

 In 2005, Andersen became a member of the Presidency of the Seventy.
 In this capacity, he directed the affairs of the church in the Idaho Area and in 2006, he broke ground for the construction of the Twin Falls Idaho Temple.
 In 2007, Andersen was reassigned to preside over the North America Southwest Area.
 From August 2008 to April 2009, Andersen was the senior member of the seven-man presidency.
 On February 14, 2009, he broke ground for the construction of The Gila Valley Arizona Temple, located in Central, Arizona.